Wintellect/MSLearn/Introduction to Git/includes/07-collaborate-using-a-shared-repo.md

 Git would have complained if you had tried to do this before the initial push, because the new repository had no branches yet.
 Git can't track a branch that doesn't exist.
 All Git is doing under the hood is looking in ".git/refs/remotes" for a file named **origin/trunk**.

-## Setup for collaborators
+## Set up for collaborators

-The next step is for Bob to clone the bare repository.
+The next step is for Bob to clone the bare repository, and then for Alice to set the origin in her repo to target the shared repo for pushes and pulls.

 1. Create a directory named "Bob" that's a sibling of your project directory and `cd` into the "Bob" directory: